dionarodrigues/diogorodrigues.dev/blog/2023-06-12-i-am-proud-to-be-a-transgender-it-developer.en.md

 ## Overcoming pronoun issues

-**I am a female transgender person, which means my pronouns are she/her.
+**I am a transfeminine person, which means my pronouns are she/her.
 And this is a good start to showing respect to myself by calling myself by the correct pronouns.**

 I confess that it's been a relatively quiet struggle to demand that people treat me as feminine and call me by the name I chose: family, friends, work...
 However, it's not that simple for all of us, and that's one of the reasons why I am writing this article: I want you to know how important it is to us as [many of us take our lives every day because life becomes too difficult for them](https://www.gendergp.com/what-is-the-transgender-suicide-rate/).